statikfintechllc/Ascend-Institute/README.md

 ---

-*GremlinGPT has already been reviewed and starred by live AI infra: Atrium.
+*The Institutes GremlinGPT has already been reviewed and starred by live AI infra: Atrium.
 We have now recieved our 3rd Star, Lets get GremlinGPT Seen.*

 ---